Prompt Tuning Decision Transformers with Structured and Scalable Bandits

-The performance of rollout $k$, $G_i^k$, serves as the reward from the bandit's perspective, and the tuple $\langle \rho_k, G_i^k \rangle$ is stored for training the reward model.
-The pseudocode of the proposed method is provided in Algorithm~\ref{alg:bandit_steps}.

-\subsection{Scalable and sample-efficient bandit architecture}
+\subsection{Scalable and Sample-Efficient Bandit Architecture}

-Our bandit features $J$ arms, one for each segment in the stochastic trajectory prompt.
-Each arm $j$ maintains an independent reward model $\phi_j$, which predicts the performance of the underlying PDT when a given segment $\Tilde{\tau}$ is placed at position $j$ in the prompt.
-Prompt selection is conducted by allowing each arm to either explore segments using strategies such as UCB~\citep{li2010contextual}, $\epsilon$-greedy, or other mechanisms, or to exploit based on accumulated knowledge.
+To address the aforementioned scalability issues in a na\"ive bandit, we design a structured bandit architecture that factorizes the problem across prompt segments.
+Our structured architecture features $J$ arms, one for each segment in the stochastic trajectory prompt.
+Each arm $j \in \{1, \dots, J \}$ maintains an \textit{independent} reward model $\phi_j$, which predicts the performance of the underlying PDT when a given segment $\Tilde{\tau}$ is placed at position $j$ in the prompt.
+This decomposition reduces the complexity of the search space from combinatorial to linear in $J$.
+Exploration can be performed using strategies such as $\epsilon$-greedy, Upper Confidence Bounds (UCB)~\citep{li2010contextual, zhou2020neural}, Thompson Sampling (TS)~\citep{thompson1933likelihood}, or other mechanisms.